-Ergonomics—a word which might as well have its own department in Home Depot—are excellent and can be attributed to the angled earbud nozzles and varied ear and wing tips.
+Ergonomics—a word that might as well have its own department in Home Depot—are excellent and can be attributed to the angled earbud nozzles and varied ear and wing tips.
 It’s worth it to take a few minutes and figure out which provided ear tips best suit you as it drastically improves audio quality.
 Additionally, the earbud housings are magnetized.
 Albeit, the magnets could be stronger as it’s easy to separate them if a piece of clothing tugs against the housings.

 While they’re not officially sweat-resistant as per the official product page, they survived my three-mile run and weight-lifting routines.
 Although—full disclosure—I detest running with neckband style earbuds and don’t find the neckband bobbing or cable wobbling to enhance my runs.
 In all fairness, though, there are plenty of popular exercise-oriented neckbuds available.